mmillar-bolis/MDunmeris/index.md

 |As cahnarurhili'ag'thil yalig as malroua|
 |<span style="font-family:Daedric">as cahnarurhili'ag'thil yalig as malroua</span>|

-I have borrowed the [Ayembedt font](https://github.com/georgd/OpenMW-Fonts) created by Georg Duffner for [OpenMW](https://openmw.org).
-I have modified, and recompiled it into a smaller TrueType font using [FontForge](https://fontforge.org/en-US/downloads/).
+I have created a custom font for manuscript preparation, called *hayghin* or simple Daedric.
+The base designs are borrowed from the [Ayembedt font](https://github.com/georgd/OpenMW-Fonts) created by Georg Duffner for [OpenMW](https://openmw.org).
+I have resized the glyphs for easier viewing and recompiled it into a smaller sized TrueType font using [FontForge](https://fontforge.org/en-US/downloads/).

-Both the compiled `.ttf` and the Base64 rendering, as well as it's source code with the modifications I have made are available in the assets directory of the GitHub repo.
+Both the compiled `.ttf` and the Base64 rendering, as well as it's source code with the modifications are available in the assets directory of the GitHub repo.

 ---

 ## Language Guidelines Used

 For starters, there is the excellent [Calligraphy Manual](https://forums.elderscrollsonline.com/en/discussion/265828/calligraphy-manual-daedric-alphabet-in-dunmeris), by Llevndryn Sershilavu.
-It explores the complex writing system of Morrowind and it's glyphs.
+It explores the complex writing system of the Dunmer and the Daedric glyphs.

 The language dialect I have chosen for most of my translations is the continually expanding [Casual Dunmeris](https://casualscrolls.fandom.com/wiki/Dunmeri_language), so named because of the wiki it comes from: [Casual Scrolls](https://casualscrolls.fandom.com/).
-The forum's founder and the original publisher of the language, is [Matthew Knight](https://casualscrolls.fandom.com/wiki/User:Mknightretke).
+The forum's founder and the original publisher of the language, is [Matthew Knight](https://casualscrolls.fandom.com/wiki/User:Mknightretke), now a Catholic priest.

 There is a lot of activity surrounding this dialect and it seems very well developed.
-When translating cultural adages of Morrowind, Casual Dunmeris rolls with off the tongue rather well.
+When translating cultural adages of Morrowind, I find that Casual Dunmeris rolls with off the tongue rather well.

 It is unclear (to me at least) who specifically originally collaborated on the language, or if it was mostly the work of Knight, but it appears that around 2011, a framework was designed for the members of the [original party](https://casualscrolls.fandom.com/wiki/Casual_Elder_Scrolls_Wiki#Characters) of a [PbP](https://en.wikipedia.org/wiki/Play-by-post_role-playing_game) Elder Scrolls campaign that was being recorded on the Casual Scrolls wiki.

-The wiki itself is still being updated, revised, and expanded to suit the continuing needs of Dunmeris writers and speakers.
+The site itself is still being updated, revised, and expanded to suit the continuing needs of Dunmeris writers and speakers.
+I have included a copy of the language specification in this repo.

 |Learn by serving|
 |:-:|